 Learn how to process and analyse data using many of R's powerful functions, install packages for additional functionality and produce high quality graphics for use in publications.

 This evening course is a practical introduction to programming using R.

 Two evenings over four weeks.
-The February course will be on Mondays and Tuesdays.
+The March course will be on Tuesdays and Thursdays.
 The July course will be on Mondays and Wednesdays.

 This course offers an intensive, hands-on introduction to the R statistical computing environment, focusing on practical aspects of data analysis.
 The programme is designed to give you as much practical experience as possible.

 The course will cover the following key aspects of using R:

 - Data analysis, reading in data, data exploration and filtering

 - Graphics and advanced graphics